DallasHoff/gmac/content/classes/trx.md

     end: 01:15 pm
     group: "Aerial Yoga "
 ---
 Join us for a challenging resistance and balance workout using the popular TRX suspension method.
+We provide the gear - or you can bring your own TRX gear!

-Tracy Waites has over 30 years of experience in fitness and training.
+Tracy Waites has 30 years experience as a fitness pro and personal trainer.
+She is a level 2 TRX instructor & certified in aerial yoga.
 She will bring out the best in you with an engaging and challenging workout!

-We provide the gear - or you can bring your own TRX gear!
+Stacy Hoffman is a certified personal trainer & group fitness instructor, earned a black belt in Tae Kwon Do & is certified in Tai Chi fitness.

 Click here:  [Why TRX?](https://www.trxtraining.com/why-trx)